-CMB student in the Gilbert lab
+CMB graduate student in the Chadwick lab.

 The Cell and Molecular Biology graduate program within the Department of Biological Science offers an exceptional variety of opportunities for students seeking to work in cellular and molecular biology.
 We use a wide range of organisms and technologies to investigate basic biological processes.
 Fundamental research in the areas of cell structure, motility, and development are complemented by other areas of research such as those focusing on the genetic control of cellular behavior, the regulation of gene expression, the dynamic maintenance of genetic information, and the physiology of organisms.

 Cell and Molecular Biology faculty, postdocs, and students work together to discover and publish major findings in the broad-reaching and high-impact fields that comprise modern cellular and molecular biology.